Dirt Diggers Digest Guide to Strategic Corporate Research

 If you are researching a large company, there is a good chance that it has subsidiaries or is itself a subsidiary of a larger corporation.
 This is vital information for any campaign.

-An indication of where a particular company fits into a corporate hierarchy may be obtained from sources such as Dun & Bradstreet (Part I); public companies must provide a list of subsidiaries in Exhibit 21 of their 10-K. The Croctail website contains a search engine for these lists.
+An indication of where a particular company fits into a corporate hierarchy may be obtained from sources such as Dun & Bradstreet.
+Public companies must provide a list of subsidiaries in Exhibit 21 of their 10-K.

 The most complete data on corporate family trees can be found in a subscription database called Corporate Affiliations, which is published by Lexis-Nexis and is available via larger libraries.

-Outside directors – i.e., those who are not are not members of management – are supposed to serve as watchdogs, protecting the interests of shareholders against transgressions by executives of the company.
+Outside directors (those who are not are not members of management) are supposed to serve as watchdogs, protecting the interests of shareholders against transgressions by executives of the company.
 As various corporate scandals have shown, outside directors often look the other way or are oblivious to accounting and other forms of fraud.
 Nevertheless, board members are ultimately responsible for the actions and policies of a company, so it is perfectly legitimate to put pressure on them when a company is trying to bust a union or otherwise act in a socially irresponsible manner.

-To search for references to individuals across all SEC filings, use commercial full-text search services such as Edgar Online, or, if you are willing to limit the search to documents issued during the past four years, the website of the SEC itself.
+To search for references to individuals across all SEC filings, use the full-text search feature of Edgar.
 The D&B libraries on Nexis and Westlaw have a file called Executive Affiliations that allows you to search for an individual’s affiliations with public and private companies.

 Very wealthy directors may be found on the Forbes 400 list of the richest Americans and the magazine's lists of the World's Billionaires.

 If the director you are researching is a well-connected member of the power elite, also try plugging his or her name into a collaborative search engine called LittleSis.
-Its entries track social networks involving executives, directors, lobbyists and financiers--and the results can be displayed via a data visualization tool called Oligrapher.
+Its entries track social networks involving executives, directors, lobbyists and financiers.
 Other sources on individuals include subscription services such as Relationship Science, BoardEx, and the People Intelligence feature of S&P's Capital IQ.

-Most big publicly traded companies are not controlled by individuals or families; instead, the largest portion of their stock is held by entities known as institutional shareholders.
-They include pension funds, university endowments and various categories of investment managers.
+Most big publicly traded companies are not controlled by individuals or families.
+Instead, the largest portion of their stock is held by entities known as institutional shareholders.
+They include pension funds, university endowments, and various categories of investment managers.
 These institutions wield enormous power in the stock market, so it is standard procedure to engage these investors in corporate campaigns.
 Sometimes the institutions can be allies, especially Taft-Hartley pension funds (those in which unions play a role in managing) or public employee pension funds (which are often susceptible to political influence).
-Many of these funds, as well as giants such as TIAA-CREF (the pension fund for many academics and employees of non-profits), may be sympathetic to campaigns that raise some issue of social or environmental accountability.
+Many of these funds, as well as giants such as TIAA-CREF (the pension fund for many academics and employees of non-profits), may be sympathetic to campaigns that raise some issues of social or environmental accountability.

 Dealing with institutional investors is a complicated process that you should not undertake without consulting shareholder activism specialists at groups such as the Interfaith Center on Corporate Responsibility or As You Sow.

 Before engaging institutional investors, you need to know which ones have significant holdings in your target company.
-You can get a free list of the top ten on several websites, including Yahoo Finance (enter the stock symbol, hit enter, then click on Holders).
-Owners of 5 percent or more of the shares outstanding have to be identified in a company's proxy statement filed with the SEC (see Part I above).
+You can get a free list of the top ten on Yahoo Finance (enter the stock symbol, hit enter, then click on Holders).
+Owners of 5 percent or more of the shares outstanding must be identified in a company's proxy statement filed with the SEC (see above).

 To get the most complete data, you need to subscribe to a commercial service such as Vickers Stock Research, which provides a complete list of institutional holders plus an indication of whether the institution has voting authority for all or some of the shares.